 Excessive withdrawals, incomplete or F grades can be the cause of not meeting the pursuit of progress requirement.
 It is important that you successfully complete all the classes you register for.
 Note: Remedial coursework is not considered in the calculation that determines eligibility for federal student aid.

 Federal Title IV student aid funds include: Federal PELL, Federal SEOG, Federal Work Study, Federal Perkins Loan, and Direct Stafford Loans.
-Satisfactory Academic Progress standards for New York State TAP recipients.

 A review of federal aid eligibility will be completed at the end of the Spring semester to determine eligibility for the new aid year.
 Students will be notified via their NCC email if they did not meet the federal requirements for academic progress.
-A student may appeal this decision if they can document that extenuating circumstances caused the poor academic performance.
-Appeals are a one-time option for unforeseen, extenuating circumstances and are not for ongoing medical issues.
+A student may appeal this decision if they can document the extenuating circumstances that caused the poor academic performance.
+Appeals are for unforeseen, extenuating circumstances and are not for ongoing medical issues.
 Students with approved appeals will be given a probationary semester in which they will be granted federal aid for one semester.
 At the end of the probationary semester their progress will be reviewed to determine if they are eligible for federal aid in the next semester.
 If it is determined that the student is still not making academic progress, no aid will be issued for the following semester and no additional appeal will be accepted.

 Students must also complete the online, SUNY Smart Track Financial Literacy course: “College & Money"

 Students must earn with a passing grade, at least 67% of all cumulative attempted credit hours.
 For example, if a student attemped a cumulative total of 30 degree credits, he or she must have earned at least 20 of those credits toward their degree or certificate program of study.